 Across all benchmarks, our \method achieves an average relative performance of 100.2\%, outperforming the full \original~\cite{llava15} (100.0\%), random baseline (95.4\%), and ICONS~\cite{wu2024icons} (97.5\%). \method achieves strong gains on tasks like MM-Vet~\cite{mmvet} (+8.6\% over \original~\cite{llava15}), MMStar~\cite{mmstar} (+2.9\%), InfoVQA~\cite{infovqa} (+13.8\%), and SeedBench2Plus~\cite{seedbench} (+3.4\%) while maintaining competitive performance on TextVQA~\cite{textvqa} and LLaVA-in-the-Wild~\cite{llava15}.
 This highlights the effectiveness of the \method data recipe.
 Additionally, we provide qualitative results in Appendix \S\ref{app_sec:visualizations}.

 \PAR{Complex Training Data is Efficient.} We study the data efficiency of complex samples by analyzing how \method's performance changes as we scale the amount of compositional tuning data.
 We fix the VIT subset (5\% of \original~\cite{llava15}) and scale the compositional tuning data in \method from 2K to 32K.
 For comparison, we match the size of each dataset purely with VIT data.
-Fig.~\ref{fig:data_efficiency} shows that as the number of compositional tuning data samples increases, the performance of \method on multimodal benchmarks steadily improves unlike the random baseline.
-Interestingly, models trained on smaller amount of compositional tuning data (2K-8K samples) often match or exceed the performance of random baseline models trained on much larger VIT data.
+Fig.~\ref{fig:data_efficiency} shows that as the number of compositional tuning data samples increases, the performance of \method on multimodal benchmarks steadily improves, unlike the random baseline.
+Interestingly, models trained on a smaller amount of compositional tuning data (2K-8K samples) often match or exceed the performance of random baseline models trained on much larger VIT data.
 For instance, \method's 2K model achieves 30.8 on MM-Vet~\cite{mmvet}, outperforming the random baseline's 32K model at 30.5.
 This demonstrates that \method makes more effective use of training data compared to the baselines.

-This improvement in data efficiency comes from several factors. \method training data has higher $k$ samples that encourage the model to extract more visual information from the image.
-The learning potential of lower $k$ samples that \original~\cite{llava15} relies on are limited by the amount of visual information that the model can afford to ignore.
-However, a range of simple to complex training samples are still necessary to properly disentangle each atomic capability from complex questions. \method's complexity-aware data generation process that progressively increases the complexity of the samples achieves balance these effects.
+This improvement in data efficiency comes from several factors. \method training data has higher-$k$ samples that encourage the model to extract more visual information from the image.
+The learning potential of lower-$k$ samples that \original~\cite{llava15} relies on is limited by the amount of visual information that the model can afford to ignore.
+However, a range of simple-to-complex training samples is still necessary to properly disentangle each atomic capability from complex questions. \method's complexity-aware data generation process that progressively increases the complexity of the samples balances these effects.